Asheville Music School logo

 Request Lessons w/ Paul

-Paul is originally from Augusta, GA, where he studied Suzuki Violin Method from age three until graduating high school from Davidson Fine Arts Magnet School.
-At Davidson, he was concertmaster of the Chamber Orchestra and began gigging, leading chamber music ensembles for weddings and similar events, which he continues to do as a working musician.
-Paul graduated from UNCA’s Music Technology program in 2008 with distinction in music tech & music theory, playing in the University Scholarship Quartet & Symphony for all 8 semesters, jazz combos for 4, and extracurricular bluegrass throughout.
+Paul is originally from Augusta, GA, where he took Suzuki Violin Method lessons with Lois Akins from age 3 until graduating high school from Davidson Fine Arts Magnet School.
+At Davidson he was concertmaster of the Chamber Orchestra and began gigging, leading chamber music ensembles for weddings and other events, which he continues to do today with Carolina Music Planner and Deans’ Duets as a full-time working musician.
+Paul graduated from UNC-Asheville’s Music Technology program in 2008 with distinction in music tech and music theory, studying violin with Inez Redman, and playing in the University Scholarship Quartet and Symphony for all 8 semesters, jazz combos for 4, and extracurricular bluegrass throughout.

-During his 12 twelve years in Asheville, he has played violin & sung in bluegrass, jazz, and rock bands, and most recently the tango band Los Abrojitos.
-In the classical realm, Paul is a regular member in the Asheville Symphony, Brevard Philharmonic as principal second violinist, and Hendersonville Symphony, where he is also stage manager.
-He subs regularly with Spartanburg Philharmonic, Johnson City Symphony, Symphony Orchestra Augusta, Western Piedmont Symphony, and Blue Ridge (Community) Orchestra.
-He has been teaching full-time since 2014, when he also took up viola, and in 2016 was certified by Mark O’Connor in the “O’Connor Method” books I & II for violin.
+During his 18 years in Asheville, he has played violin & sung in bluegrass, country, jazz, rock, and tango bands.
+Paul regularly plays in the Brevard Philharmonic, Four Seasons Orchestra, Augusta Symphony, and Asheville Symphony, where he also serves as stage manager.
+He subs regularly with Johnson City Symphony, Western Piedmont Symphony, Hendersonville Symphony, and Blue Ridge Orchestra.
+He has been teaching full-time since 2014, when he also took up viola, and received teacher certification by Mark O’Connor in the “O’Connor Method” violin books I through IV.

 I have no strict agenda of my own in lessons to which I expect students to conform.
 I adapt to them & believe in using multiple resources to guide the student through that in which he or she is interested in order to motivate themselves.
 I believe aural training and the tradition of playing by ear is fundamental to playing music, regardless of genre or method book, and knowledge of music theory is crucial to crafting a good musician, which is often overlooked & neglected when learning to play a challenging instrument like the violin.